ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `Swap_Controller` - The object will be swapped after another grab attempt to the secondary grabbing controller.
   * `Custom_Action` - The object will be manipulated by the script provided in the `Secondary Custom Action` parameter.
  * `public int usingState` - The current using state of the object. `0` not being used, `1` being used.
 Default: `0`
+ * `public bool isKinematic` - isKinematic is a pass through to the `isKinematic` getter/setter on the object's rigidbody component.

 ### Class Events